-I’m a writer and researcher based in the Bay Area.
+I’m a writer and researcher focusing on human rights.
 For three years, I worked with the watchdog group Progress Michigan to hold state officials accountable for the Flint Water Crisis.
 Previously, I investigated wrongful convictions with the Chicago Innocence Center and covered race and poverty issues for The Chicago Reporter magazine.
+Now I’m in the Bay Area supporting the Lawyers’ Committee for Civil Rights’ work on racial, economic, and immigrant justice.

 I recently completed a master’s degree in modern European history at Oxford University.
 My research explores the role of Irish First World War veterans in the struggle against British rule.